z3r0n3br4instorm/ictfromabc_wms_v3/README.md

 # ictfromabc_wms_v3
 ictfromabc's Whatsapp Management system version 3

-To run this program you need
+To run this program you'll need

-node-v18.16.0-x86.msi
+node-v18.16.X
-python-3.11.3-amd64 (1).exe
+python-3.X
-Git-2.40.1-64-bit.exe
+Git-2.40.1

 First run install.py
-and then after that doubleclick the "Start_wms.bat"
+and then after that double click the "Start_wms.bat"

-This is the windows version
+This is the windows version and most probably will run on linux too, You will need to install the required dependencies manually...